kjenney/kenjenney.github.io/docs/blog/pi-cluster.md

 ## Allow MicroK8S Registry on Primary

-Because the MicroK8S registry is insecure (runs HTTP) there neds to be special configuration to allow it's used.
+Because the MicroK8S registry is insecure (runs HTTP) there neds to be special configuration to allow it's use.

 Do the following steps on the primary node: